Hepburn Shire could soon be home to a produce hub to showcase Central Highlands fresh, premium produce.

 The hub, a priority project of the Central Highlands Regional Partnership, encompasses six municipalities, including Ararat Rural City, the City of Ballarat, Golden Plains Shire, Hepburn Shire, Moorabool Shire and Pyrenees Shire.

-Chief executive officer of Hepburn Shire Council, Evan King, said it was hoped the hub could be built in the shire as it would bring many benefits agricultural and economic benefits for existing and future businesses.
+Chief executive officer of Hepburn Shire Council, Evan King, said it was hoped the hub could be established in the shire as it would bring many agricultural and economic benefits for existing and future businesses.

 With produce ranging from bulk commodities to high value produce, the Central Highlands region has an established agricultural sector valued at almost $1 billion of agricultural production and $1.5 billion of food processing.